- Dave Mortimer

 Despite steady fan support early on in the new digs, the club fell on hard financial times, which led to a suspension of its 2005-06 season.
-When the AHL franchise was bought and moved to Cleveland, a new ECHL incarnation of the Grizzlies were brought in.
+When the AHL franchise was bought and moved to Cleveland, a new ECHL incarnation of the Grizzlies was brought in.

 When I went to a game about two years ago, the crowd was a shell of its former self.
 Even on a weekend, the building was only about one-quarter full.
 I was convinced the “demotion” had taken its permanent toll.

 This time around, however, the place was packed on a Wednesday.
 The PA announcer said it was one of the largest Wednesday crowds in Maverik Center’s history, and it showed.
 The crowd was as passionate as I remembered during the Grizzlies’ glory days, perhaps in part due to a natural rivalry with that night’s opponent, the Las Vegas Wranglers.
-The improvement in quality of play has helped, but the organization has also made great strides in community involvement to bring fans in.
-More on that later.
+The improvement in the quality of play has helped, but the organization has also made great strides in community involvement to bring fans in.

 West Valley City is perhaps Utah’s most diverse community, which means you can find a good variety of ethnic restaurants without much effort.
 One of the most recent ethnic eateries to be built near Maverik Center is Greek Souvlaki (2192 W, 3500 S; 0.4 miles away).
 The namesake dish, souvlaki (shish-kebob) is nice in chicken or pork, but I always go for the gyro with red sauce.
 A gyro combo with fries or rice and a medium soft drink goes for about $8, which might seem steep until you take that first bite.